 Corporate research and development expenses decreased to \$12.6 million for the six months ended December 31, 2005, as compared to \$18.7 million for the six months ended December 31, 2004.
-The decrease was attributable to decreased costs related to the March 2005 termination of further development of MARQIBO of approximately \$2.9 million, as well as decreased spending of \$3.5 million related to clinical and preclinical development programs, which was primarily attributable to the termination of our clinical development programs and \$2.2 million related to personnel-related expenses.
+The decrease was attributable to decreased costs related to the March 2005 termination of further development of MARQIBO of approximately \$2.9 million, as well as decreased spending of \$3.5 million related to clinical and preclinical development programs, which was primarily attributable to the termination of our clinical development programs, which was primarily attributable to the termination of our clinical development programs.
+Which was primarily attributable to the termination of our clinical development programs and \$2.2 million related to personnel-related expenses.
 Offsetting these declines, in part, were increased costs of \$2.5 million related to the Micromet termination agreement.
 Corporate research and development expenses increased to \$36.6 million for the year ended June 30, 2005, as compared to \$34.8 million for the year ended June 30, 2004.
 The increase was attributable to increased costs related to MARQIBO, which included the impact of a \$5.0 million payment related to the termination of our partnership with Inex, as well as increased personnel-related expenses.
-These increases were offset in part by decreased spending related to clinical and preclinical development programs, which was primarily attributable to the termination of our clinical development programs for Pegamotecan.
+These increases were offset in part by decreased spending related to clinical and preclinical development programs, which was primarily attributable to the termination of our clinical development programs for Peeamotecan.